return to Home page ABBA HILLEL SILVER CHAIR

 The Temple Tifereth Israel, Rabbi Abba Hillel Silver's congregation, moved to Cleveland's University Circle area, near Western Reserve University, in 1924.
 Silver had earned a Doctor of Divinity degree from Hebrew Union College in 1927 and had been awarded an honorary doctorate by WRU in 1928.

+Rabbi Silver died on Thanksgiving Day, November 28, 1963.
 There may have been talk of endowing a chair in honor of Rabbi Silver as part of his 70th birthday celebration in January 1963.
 There would have been discussion after his death on Thanksgiving Day that year.
 Such letters may have been saved in the archives of Rabbi Abba Hillel Silver and of our Jewish Federation which are available at the Western Reserve Historical Society.

 The university archives show that the donor was the Jewish Community Federation of Cleveland, for all the letters are on Federation letterhead, signed by its president Myron E. Glass, or responses to him from university officials.

 An important letter from Federation stipulates that holders of the chair should be aligned with Rabbi Silver's values.
 It includes an example of an unnamed British historian of world-class reputation whose views were the opposite of those held by Abba Hillel Silver.
 That would not be acceptable for the chair in memory of the great rabbi.
+This was a reference to Arnold Toynbee, whose "Study of History" had called Judaism a "fossil religion" and whose views were regarded by Jews as anti-Jewish and anti-Israel.

 ABOUT ENDOWED CHAIRS

-Though some faculty may not have welcomed non-university influence in faculty selection, as the donors specified, representatives of our Jewish community have had a voice in the choice.
+Many universities have published their policies for filling vacancies in endowed chairs.
+They allow, or even require, that representatives of the donor be part of the process.
+Though some faculty may not have welcomed non-university influence in faculty selection, as the donors specified, representatives of our Jewish community have had a voice in the choices.

-THE FIVE HOLDERS OF THE ABBA HILLEL SILVER CHAIR
+THE HOLDERS OF THE CHAIR

-1966-January 1982 Bernard Martin
+Bernard Martin

 (1928 -- 1982)